davidjohnbaker1/modelingMelodicDictation/README.md

 ## Work Docket

-* Migrate experimental draft to this repo
 * Program in all surveys needed
 * Write section on melody selection
-* Figure out fancy way to have melodies loaded
 * Begin outline for experimental protocol
 * Get overleaf template and include link and bash line to open it